 The Ergo loupes are positioned right in front of your eyes, so you look straight ahead and keep your neck upright.

-Below you can compare my head position and neck angle between my old loupes and my new Ergo loupes.
+Below, you can compare the head position and neck angle of my old loupes and my new Ergo loupes.

 I was told that because the loupes are placed directly in front of the eyes, it could make it more difficult to see a computer screen or look directly into the patient’s eyes when talking with them.
 I was anxious about this, as I try to make good eye contact with my patients when speaking to them.

-However, after wearing them, I found I angle my head differently, and it has not been a big deal at all and is barely noticeable.
+However, after wearing them, I found I angle my head differently, and making eye contact has not been a big deal at all and is barely noticeable.

 The declination angle does not exist with the Ergo loupes because you are sitting completely upright, looking straight ahead.
 No head tilting downward at all!